-Tom gave us some good startup examples which transformed so fast and successfully get with the coronavirus times.
+Tom gave us some good startup examples which transformed so fast and successfully got with the coronavirus times.

-First one is LEON.
+The first one is LEON.
 They have completely transformed the way that their business is operating at the moment.
-LEON transformed from being a restaurant (where you go in, order a meal, sit in and eat) to a fast take-out.
+LEON transformed from a restaurant (where you go in, order a meal, sit in and eat) to a fast take-out.
 So, they’ve managed to keep their employees.

 Another one is Mukesh, one of the Launch22 founders, will take advantage of the situation that the majority of people working from home and looking for more healthy food.
-He’s seeing an increase in his smoothie subscription boxes.
-Now, he’s trying to capitalize on that kind of home living, healthy living set up.
+He sees an increase in his smoothie subscription boxes.
+Now, he’s trying to capitalize on that kind of home living, healthy living set-up.

-There’s another company which we use as a third party booking platform for our space is called HireSpace.
-So, we’ve our venues on there and they’ve actually created a list.
+Another company we use as a third party booking platform for our space is called HireSpace.
+So, we’ve our venues on there, and they’ve actually created a list.
 They’ve collected over all of the venues they’ve got on their site.
 A list of all the spaces which are happy to volunteer their space up at this time for an emergency to hospitals or air centres or food points.
-So, they’re actually pivoting in a social way to capitalize on their asset which is all the spaces around London that are booked on now and see, if they can leverage those to support people in need at this time.
+So, they’re actually pivoting in a social way to capitalize on their asset, which is all the spaces around London that are booked on now and see if they can leverage those to support people in need at this time.

 More survival strategies